Bidirectional Cross-Attention Fusion of High-Resolution RGB and Low-Resolution Hyperspectral Inputs for Multimodal Semantic Segmentation: Related Work

 Recent segmentation systems use feature-level cross-/co-attention and multi-scale fusion to align heterogeneous cues.
 RGB-X methods such as CMX \cite{zhang2023cmx} and CANet \cite{zhou2022canet} rely on up/downsampling to obtain matched spatial grids before fusion, and use cross-attention to exchange information between modalities.
 In industrial contexts, multimodal setups (e.g., RGB+NIR, RGB+depth) have shown that fusion can outperform unimodal baselines \cite{bihler2023multi, li2025hybrid}.

 For the modality combination of RGB and HSI, much of the fusion literature targets remote sensing, with fewer works addressing material discrimination and recycling.
 Ji et al. \cite{Ji2025} apply an unaltered Swin Transformer backbone to plastic-flake recognition, using learned spectral channel selection and 2D convolutions in the embedding layer to collapse 224 bands and process data purely in the spatial domain.
-FusionSort \cite{ali2025fusionsort} achieves strong performance on RGB-HSI/multispectral fusion by applying PCA to reduce the spectral dimension prior to fusion, again operating primarily in the spatial domain.
-Li et al. \cite{li2025hybrid} propose the Hybrid Long-Range Feature Fusion Network (HLRFF-Net) and benchmark a broad set of state-of-the-art architectures for multimodal waste segmentation, but also rely on PCA-based band reduction (to three components) and resampling operations that reduce the effective RGB resolution during fusion.
+FusionSort \cite{ali2025fusionsort} achieves strong performance on RGB-HSI/multispectral fusion by applying PCA to reduce the spectral dimension prior to fusion.
+Li et al. \cite{li2025hybrid} propose the Hybrid Long-Range Feature Fusion Network (HLRFF-Net) and benchmark a broad set of state-of-the-art architectures for multimodal waste segmentation, but also rely on PCA-based band reduction (to three components) and resampling operations during fusion.